DeFi-Kai/raptr_tla_spec_turbin3/README.md

 _"Its core innovation lies in integrating the low-latency benefits of leader-based protocols with the high throughput of DAG-based BFT systems—without compromising resilience to adversarial failures or adverse network conditions."_

+## Goals

+The main goals are:
+1. saefty - it avoids contradictions or violations of correctness.
+2. Liveness - the system eventually does something good and it continues to make progress.
+3. Fault tolerance - measures how many failures or malicious nodes a system can handle while still maintaining safety and liveness (N = 3f + 1).

 ## RAPTR Consensus Summary

 RAPTR achieves agreement through a **prefix voting mechanism**, allowing consensus to progress even when some data is unavailable.
 Consensus proceeds in rounds, with each replica advancing based on a valid entry reason.